Rohit-Kapkoti/Stock_APP/README.md

 7. Navigate to the REACT frontend directory: cd frontend
+   (open a new terminal for frontend folder)

-8. Install dependencies:
+9. Install dependencies:
    npm install

-9. Run the Frontend:
+10. Run the Frontend:
    npm run start